codsen/codsen/packages/string-collapse-leading-whitespace/README.md

 Now, when we process these ranges, "to add" values sometimes clash.

-This program does the processing of those merged "to add" values, specifically, whitespace control - collapsing or trimming any deemed-to-be-excessive whitespace characters.
+This program does the processing of those merged "to add" values, specifically, whitespace control — collapsing or trimming any deemed-to-be-excessive whitespace characters.

-I'm going to use it in [ranges-push](https://gitlab.com/codsen/codsen/tree/master/packages/ranges-push).
+We're going to use it in [ranges-push](https://gitlab.com/codsen/codsen/tree/master/packages/ranges-push).

 **[⬆ back to top](#)**